Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 North Carolina Stats and Trends

-- North Carolina is 4-3 against the spread and 5-2 overall when the team scores more than 22.7 points.
+- North Carolina is 4-3 against the spread and 5-2 overall in games when it scores more than 22.7 points.

 - The Tar Heels have turned the ball over 12 times, two fewer times than the Panthers have forced turnovers (14).